The History of the Princess: A Quintessentially South African Story...

 believed to be Mr Perks, opened a riding school at the vlei, with stables and a wooden and iron house, which can still be seen,” Cochrane says.

 The Nationalist victory brought changes to the area.
-The Government began a process of ruthlessly forcing coloured and black people removed from their homes in Cape Town, and driven out to bleak council tenements on the Cape Flats.
+The Government began a process of ruthlessly forcing coloured and black people from their homes in Cape Town, forcibly resettling them in bleak council tenements on the Cape Flats.
 White families who lived around Princess Vlei were also removed to make way for the housing estates of Grassy Park, Lavender Hill, Lotus River, Steenberg and Retreat.

 The government of the day designated most attractive natural areas as Whites Only.
 But Princess Vlei posed a curious dilemma for apartheid planners.
 Its beauty and natural assets proclaimed that, under apartheid logic, it should be retained exclusively for white use.
-But, as one of the few recreational spaces with borders abutting both “white” and “coloured’ group areas, it was seen as lying too close to the “coloured” Cape Flats to be used safely by whites, and so became one of the very few natural recreational spaces open to coloured and black people.
+But, as one of the few recreational spaces with borders abutting both “white” and “coloured’ group areas, it was seen as lying too close to the “coloured” Cape Flats to be used safely by whites, and so became one of the very few natural recreational spaces open to people of colour.

 For the families traumatised by forced removal, Princess Vlei provided a welcome respite from the desolate wasteland in which they found themselves.
 It was a place where they could escape the growing gangsterism and crime, reunite as families, and experience some of the tranquility of nature.